 There are some ah-mazing playrooms out there in the blogosphere and on Pinterest and I will admit I feel envious at how much space some people have in their homes to allocate to a play area.
 There are also some truly innovative and clever little design features, which I would love to incorporate somewhere, but my kids are a bit young yet I think, and we don't have room.

 - Larger cars and trucks

 - Food and crockery for play kitchen

 That's the kid's guitar on the wall.
-It only has three strings, but they way they hammer it i am wary of adding any more right now!
+It only has three strings, but the way they hammer it I am wary of adding any more right now!
 I found it in a charity shop for £5 so it was a real bargain!
-My husbands guitars used to reside here, before they were usurped in favour of morekidsthings.
+My husband's guitars used to reside here before they were usurped in favour of morekidsthings.
 Story of our lives eh! :)

 Last but not least, here's the toy box.
-It currently colds all the millions of teddies they have accumulated, but i am considering bringing it downstairs and using it to keep their dressing up clothes in.
+It currently holds all the millions of teddies they have accumulated, but I am considering bringing it downstairs and using it to keep their dressing up clothes in.
 I'm undecided.

 I hope you've enjoyed being nosy at my toy organising solutions.
 I have, as always, enjoyed sharing these ideas with you.
 I know these solutions are not as design-savvy or as clever as some of the things I have seen on the interwebz, but they work for us and they work well.
 At least for now anyway.
 You know how it is with organising - it's an ongoing process!

 (You might have noticed you got a sneaky of dearest daughter's new bedroom.
 I've got a few finishing touches to do before I am ready to show you in yet, but I am excited!
 I love this room!)